 There is something exciting about film.
 There is a certain degree of unknown.
 Even when I shot a roll of film and developed it the same day, there was an aspect of delayed gratification that most photographers don’t experience today.
 When I am hanging out with my kids and I want to take a quick picture, I pick up my phone, snap a shot, and look at it.
 Simple.
 I get to see the picture right away.
-With filters and effects the power of my little camera phone is amazing.
+With filters and effects, the power of my little camera phone is amazing.
 I once had a photography teacher who said that photography is the art of the people.
 And it is true now, more than ever.
-It seems that just about everyone has a camera, and the quantity of images that we are exposed to in our lives just keeps increasing.
+Just about everyone has a camera, and the quantity of images that we are exposed to in our lives just keeps increasing.
 Taking pictures is fun.
-We love to share images of ourselves, our friends and family, and the World around us, and it is so easy to do now.
+We love to share images of ourselves, our friends and family, and the world around us, and it is so easy to do now.

-Sure, digital sensors sucked for a while, but once I was introduced to the ease and instant gradification of the digital world, there was no turning back.
+Sure, digital sensors sucked for a while, but once I was introduced to the ease and instant gratification of the digital world, there was no turning back.
 And digital photography is awesome today.
-Then last year, I had a couple of friends start bugging me about shooting film.
+Last year, I had a couple of friends start bugging me about shooting film.
 Meg (from Practical Wedding) and Elizabeth (from Lowe House Events) kept telling me that I needed to start shooting film again.
 Sometimes I take a little nudging.
 They nudged, and I dusted off the Minolta X-700 that my grandfather had given me 20 years ago, grabbed some well expired film, and started shooting little bits here and there.

 Trying to Shoot Film Again.
 I’ll Stick to My Digital Camera